danielthompson/riddler/README.md

 ![Points](/2018-06-01/points2.PNG)

+_NOTE: The gridlines represent miles, so the points define a square with sides of length 10.

-Assuming the four outlying segments have the same length, that length is a function of the length of the middle segment.
+Assuming the four outlying segments have the same length, that length is a function of the length of the center segment.

 I tried to come up with `y = f(x)`, where `f(x)` describes the length of all 5 segments.